dotnet/roslyn/docs/compilers/CSharp/Runtime Async Design.md

 TODO: Clarify with the debugger team where NOPs need to be inserted for debugging/ENC scenarios.
     We will likely need to insert AwaitYieldPoint and AwaitResumePoints for the scenarios where we emit calls to `RuntimeHelpers` async helpers, but can we avoid them for calls in runtime async form?

+TODO: Do we need to implement clearing of locals marked with `Hoisted`, or will the runtime handle that?

 ### Example transformations

 Below are some examples of what IL is generated for specific examples.